Imago

 Problems in the Capitol are now breaching the gates of college football.
 The federal shutdown has broken through Mizzou football’s doors, affecting a historic and much-loved pre-game tradition.
 It’s tough seeing such an age-old practice being paused as the government deals with a crisis.
-Mizzou football announced on social media that the shutdown has canceled the military flyover for Saturday’s game.
+On October 10, Mizzou football announced on social media that the shutdown has canceled the military flyover for Saturday’s game.

 Watch What’s Trending Now!

-It’s a high stakes game that demands the rollout of all the big guns, as Alabama visits Columbia.
+It’s a high-stakes game that demands the rollout of all the big guns as Alabama visits Columbia.
 It sure is a brutal blow to fans who are gearing up for some intense action.
 This move is a direct effect of the government trying to get past a funding crisis, as it operates under the federal shutdown.
 To keep fans entertained, Missouri State Highway Police will serve as the pregame color guard.
-Also absent is the much loved ROTC Cannon Crew, which fired a cannon and also does push-ups after each Tigers score.
+Also absent is the much-loved ROTC Cannon Crew, which fired a cannon and also does push-ups after each Tigers score.

 Due to the federal government shutdown, Saturday’s planned military flyover at the @MizzouFootball game has been canceled.
 Additionally, the ROTC Cannon Crew will not be present.